 Playmate of the Month Vicki Witt Playing Pinball in 1978

-Playmate of the Month Vicki Witt was relaxing, fully clothed, when this photograph was snapped.
-Witt’s photos graced the August, 1978, issue of Playboy magazine.
+Vicki Witt was relaxing, fully clothed, when this photograph was snapped.
+Witt’s photos graced the August, 1978, issue of Hugh Hefner's famous magazine, and the rest is history.
 Pinball was at its peak at that time with new electronic games hitting the arcades.
 Very soon, however, pinball games became almost obsolete with the introduction of video games.
 That same year, in 1978, Space Invaders was released, followed by Asteroids in 1979, Pac-Man in 1980, and Galaga in 1981.

 Audrey Hepburn Grocery Shopping with her Pet Deer ...
 Nothing Weird About That